 The EU is Australia’s second largest trading partner and largest source of foreign investment.
-In 2015 two-way merchandise trade was valued at $59.5 billion and two-way services trade was worth $29.9 billion.
-In 2015 Australia exported $23.5 billion worth of goods and services to the EU.
-Australia’s major merchandise exports to the EU include, coal, oil seeds, alcoholic beverages (primarily wine), ores and concentrates, lead and gold.
-The major merchandise imports from the EU include passenger motor vehicles, medicaments (incl. veterinary), and pharmaceutical products.
+In 2016 two-way merchandise trade was valued at $67.9 billion and two-way services trade was worth $31.5 billion.
+In 2016 Australia exported over $30 billion worth of goods and services to the EU.
+Australia’s major merchandise exports to the EU include, coal, gold, oil seeds, alcoholic beverages (primarily wine), ores and concentrates, and lead.
+The major merchandise imports from the EU include passenger motor vehicles, medicaments (incl. veterinary), pharmaceutical products and goods vehicles.

-Australia’s major services export to the EU in 2015 was personal travel services (mainly recreational travel) – worth $5.3 billion.
+Australia’s major services export to the EU in 2016 was personal travel services (mainly recreational travel) – worth $5 billion.
 Personal travel services were also the largest single services import from the EU during the same period with a value of $8.3 billion.
 Education is Australia’s second largest services export to the EU.